-The application deadline for 2015-2016 has passed.
-Applications for the 2016-2017 program will be available in December of 2015.
+The application deadline for the JusticeCorps 2016 Student Member program has passed.
+Applications for the 2017 program will be available in December, 2016.

 Bay Area JusticeCorps recruits the majority of its members from students attending JusticeCorps’ partner universities.
 Students can meet JusticeCorps program staff at campus job fairs, and can also learn about the program through their campus service learning center:

 Each partner also has a campus-based university representative who works on outreach and recruitment and supports members throughout their service year.
 Our university reps—all of whom are enrolled students and most of whom are JusticeCorps alumni—provide support to the program staff throughout the service year while also acting as peer mentors for the cohort of members from their university.
-The 2014-15 university representatives are: